Skip to main content

 Applicable Insight: The Practice of Holding Fast

 The doctrinal security of the believer is intended to fuel the practical application of sanctification of the soul.
-Our faith is often proven in the face of trials, as this causes a proving to see if our faith is genuine.
-Thus we are guarded through faith as faith is substance and evidence; existing hope, assurance, and conviction.
+Our faith is often proven in the face of trials, as proving tests to see if our faith is genuine.
+Thus, we are guarded through faith as faith is substance and evidence; existing hope, assurance, and conviction.
 Faith increases as we move toward being fully convinced of God’s promises.
 To "hold fast to God’s promises" is to live in the certainty that the inheritance is not on earth—where it could be corrupted or stolen—but reserved in heaven.
 Faith increases so we fully see that which is unseen and know as we are known.

 • Perspective in Suffering: When earthly circumstances fade away, the believer can look past the fading world to that which will not fade away.
 This shifts endurance from a painful duty to a faithful response.
-From serving to transformation into glory.
+From surviving to transformation into glory.

 • Confidence in Transformation: Because the final salvation is secure, the believer can confidently approach God when grace is needed (Hebrews 4:16) and be cleansed from all unrighteousness (1 John 1) to pursue holiness.
 The journey of putting on the new self is empowered by the Promised Holy Spirit, who acts as the down payment of the inheritance and works with the word of God to empower believers.